KDE/kde-builder/doc/source-reference/index.md

 ### Pretend mode

-The user can pass a `--pretend` cmdline flag to have kdesrc-build not actually undertake the more time or resource intensive actions, so that the user can see what kdesrc-build would do and tweak their cmdline until it looks correct, and then remove the --pretend flag from there.
+The user can pass a `--pretend` cmdline flag to have kde-builder not actually undertake the more time or resource intensive actions, so that the user can see what kde-builder would do and tweak their cmdline until it looks correct, and then remove the --pretend flag from there.

 This significantly influences the design of the script, both in action and